Skip to content

 Drug-Target Prediction

-Our TICker algorithm computationally predicts microbial secondary metabolites that inhibit cancer-related proteins.
+Our genomic platform computationally predicts cytotoxic small molecules that inhibit cancer-related proteins.

-We are building the world’s largest database of microbial genomes and metabolites, giving us ready access to diverse, unstudied chemicals
+We are building the world’s largest database of microbial genomes and metabolites, giving us access to diverse, cytotoxic natural products

 Compound Production